• Skip to primary navigation

 adding chopped chicken into soup

-As there is noodles added to this recipe, you don't need to thicken your soup, unless you want a really thick soup.
-To thicken your soup, mix a tablespoon of Potato Flour with 2 tablespoons of cold water, to make a slurry.
+If you prefer to skip the noodles, you will need to thicken the soup.
+Mix a tablespoon of Potato Flour (Corn Starch) with 4 tablespoons into a ¼ cup of cold water, to make a slurry.
 Add it to your Chinese Soup, and simmer for a few minutes until the starch thickens your soup.

-There are many different varieties of noodles you can use when making Asian soups.
-For this recipe, I used a thick Asian Egg Noodle, in the traditional long style.
+Use your favorite Asian Noodles, this recipe is very forgiving!
 Cooking Chinese noodles is easy, just drop, stir and cook for about 5 minutes.
 Here are some noodle suggestions.
+Noodles will thicken

 • Ramen Noodles